 We hope that this handbook will be helpful in answering your questions concerning the Graduate Programs in Economics.
-If you need further information, please contact the Graduate Director, Dr. Tobias Pfutze (email: tpfutze@fiu.edu).
+If you need further information, please contact the Graduate Director, Dr. Kaz Miyagiwa (email: kmiyagiwa@gmail.com).

 Students are also encouraged to review the most recent Graduate Policies and Procedures Manual issued by the Division of Graduate Studies.
 It contains the official statement of University regulations.
 The manual and additional pertinent information may be found at the FIU Graduate Studies website, http://gradschool.fiu.edu/